hydure/blessed-charlotte/README.md

 ### Usage

-Plug-in users can specify what fields they want the plug-in to scrape for and then the user has the ability to export the scraped data into a .csv file.
+When installed, the user can right-click on the web page, select all of one element type (e.g. prices for products on Amazon) with ALT+click or select multiple element types (e.g. the product names AND their prices) from the webpage the user is on and stores it into a database that can be converted into a .csv file.

 ### How to download